Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: Introduction

-\dropcap{M}easurements of live radioactive isotopes can provide insights into recent astrophysical explosions such as core-collapse supernovae (SNe) within ${\cal O}(100)$~pc of Earth~\citep{Ellis1996} that are expected to occur every few million years, clarifying the possibility of rarer events within ${\cal O}(10)$~pc that might have caused mass extinctions in the past~\citep{Ruderman1974,Ellis1995}.
-Many experiments over the past two decades have detected pulses of live \fe60 in deep-sea deposits~\citep{Knie1999, Knie2004, Fitoussi2008, Wallner2016, Ludwig2016,Wallner2020} from between 2 and 3~My ago (Mya), very likely due to a nearby core-collapse SN.
-There have also been measurements of \fe60 in the lunar regolith~\citep{Fimiani2016}, in cosmic rays~\citep{Binns2016} and in Antarctic snow~\citep{Koll2019}.
+Measurements of live radioactive isotopes can provide insights into recent astrophysical explosions such as core-collapse supernovae (SNe) within ${\cal O}(100)$~pc of Earth~\citep{Ellis1996} that are expected to occur every few million years, clarifying the possibility of rarer events within ${\cal O}(10)$~pc that might have caused mass extinctions in the past~\citep{Ruderman1974,Ellis1995}.
+Many experiments over the past two decades have detected pulses of live \fe60 in deep-sea deposits~\citep{Knie1999, Knie2004, Fitoussi2008, Wallner2016, Ludwig2016,Wallner2020} from between 2 and 3 Myr ago (Mya), very likely due to a nearby core-collapse SN.
+There have also been measurements of \fe60 in the lunar regolith~\citep{Fimiani2016}, in cosmic rays~\citep{Binns2016}, and in Antarctic snow~\citep{Koll2019}.

 These measurements were accompanied by some tantalizing hints of deep-sea \pu244~\citep{Paul2001,Wallner2004,Raisbeck2007,Wallner2015}.
-These are interesting because the \pu244 is produced exclusively by the astrophysical rapid neutron capture process ($r$-process), which is one of the dominant avenues to synthesize elements heavier than iron in the Universe \citep{B2FH}.
-The nature of the $r$-process lies at the heart of multi-messenger astronomy, with connections to gravitational wave observations and gamma-ray bursts \citep{GW170817, Abbott2017, Cowperthwaite2017, Kasen2017}, as well as observations of the most ancient stars \citep{Ian,Erika,Placco2020}.
-The nuclear physics of the $r$-process demands that an intense neutron flux act over a short timescale $\sim 1 \ \rm sec$; this points to explosive conditions \citep{B2FH}.
-The astrophysical sites that most plausibly host such conditions are core-collapse supernovae and neutron star mergers (kilonovae): see the reviews~\cite{Cowan1991, solar, Cowan2021, Kajino2019} and references therein.
+These are interesting because the \pu244 is produced exclusively by the astrophysical rapid neutron-capture process ($r$-process), which is one of the dominant avenues to synthesize elements heavier than iron in the universe \citep{B2FH}.
+The nature of the $r$-process lies at the heart of multimessenger astronomy, with connections to gravitational-wave observations and gamma-ray bursts \citep{GW170817, Abbott2017, Cowperthwaite2017, Kasen2017}, as well as observations of the most ancient stars \citep{Ian,Erika,Placco2020}.
+The nuclear physics of the $r$-process demands that an intense neutron flux act over a short timescale $\sim 1 \ \rm s$; this points to explosive conditions \citep{B2FH}.
+The astrophysical sites that most plausibly host such conditions are core-collapse SNe and neutron-star mergers (kilonovae (KNe)): see the reviews by~\cite{Cowan1991, solar, Cowan2021, Kajino2019}, and references therein.
 Which of these dominated production in the early Galaxy, and which dominates today, remains frustratingly difficult to identify unambiguously, in part because $r$-process observables such as abundance patterns potentially sum contributions from multiple events.